oshvartz/azure-devops-pullrequest-mcp-server/README.md

 Replace:
 - `path/to` with the actual path to your built DLL
 - `your-pat-token` with your Azure DevOps Personal Access Token

+Configuration options:
+- `timeout`: Operation timeout in seconds (default: 60)
+- `transportType`: Communication protocol (using "stdio")
+- `disabled`: Whether the server is disabled
+- `autoApprove`: List of operations that don't require explicit approval

 The server will appear in the Connected MCP Servers section as:
 ```